pecknigel/learning-resources/index.md

 heading: Learning Initiatives
 ---

 Welcome to the academy library.
-Here you’ll find resources to support your learning and your involvement with the academy.
+Here you’ll find resources to support your learning and involvement with the academy.

 # Learning Initiatives